National Youth Leadership Forum:

 Yes.
-If you are a student with special needs or with disabilities, we encourage you to enroll.
+If you are a student with special needs or with disabilities, we encourage you to call our Office of Admissions for more information or to discuss your particular needs prior to enrolling in the program.
 We may be able to provide you with auxiliary aids and services to assist you.
-Please call our Office of Admissions for more information or to discuss your particular needs prior to enrolling in the program.

 Do I need to make my own flight arrangements?

 Yes.
-Your tuition does not include transportation to and from your home and the program location.
+Your tuition does not include transportation to and from Washington, D.C.
 We recommend that you make necessary flight arrangements only AFTER you receive confirmation that you are officially enrolled.